malkhamis-panw/gaia/doc/documentation.md

 Last update date of the object.

-### ServiceDependency
+### ServiceDependencyPolicy

-Allows you to define a service dependency where a set of processing units as defined by their tags require access to specific services.
+Allows you to define a service dependency policy where a set of processing units as defined by their tags require access to specific services.

 #### Example